exporl/auditory-eeg-challenge-2024/content/Test_set.md

 ### Provided test dataset

-The test data for this task can be downloaded from [here](https://path).
+The test data for this task can be downloaded from [here](https://kuleuven-my.sharepoint.com/:f:/g/personal/lies_bollens_kuleuven_be/EoOWlx13No1Jnlo4tV5q3_4BuDN51NYAOpIlHQ44MVGh4Q?e=cLi33z).
+The password is the same one as provided for the training set.
 The directory contains following items:
 1) **Preprocessed EEG test samples**: The main directory contains 84 subjects' test data in the format of subject_name.json.
 Note that there is no test data for sub-001.
 Each json file contains a python dictionary with